Search

 3. Emotional Connection

 Emotions play a significant role in decision-making.
-Consumers are drawn to brands that evoke positive feelings, such as happiness, security, or excitement, or prevent negative feelings such as fear, disappointment, or social rejection. -
+Consumers are drawn to brands that evoke positive emotions, such as happiness, security, or excitement, or prevent negative emotions, including fear, disappointment, or social rejection.

 Consumers want to feel valued, not just like a transaction.
 They look for brands that prioritize customer well-being and build genuine relationships.